The Lurie Institute for Disability Policy

 Carrie Buck Distinguished Fellowship Advisory Board

 The Advisory Board meets to identify and nominate candidates for the Carrie Buck Distinguished Fellowship.
 The Advisory Board members also offers mentorship and guidance to the fellow during the fellowship term.
-The members of the Advisory Board for the third year of the fellowship are Robin Wilson-Beattie (the 2024 Carrie Buck Distinguished Fellowship recipient), Renee Bracey Sherman, Colleen Flanagan, Morénike Giwa-Onaiwu, Ayesha Elaine Lewis, and Heather Watkins.
+The members of the Advisory Board for the fourth year of the fellowship are Colleen Flanagan, Morénike Giwa-Onaiwu, Ashira Greenberg, Ayesha Elaine Lewis, Laura Millar (the 2025 Carrie Buck Distinguished Fellow), Heather Watkins, and Robin Wilson-Beattie (the 2024 Carrie Buck Distinguished Fellow).

 Find out more about Robin and the 2024 Carrie Buck Distinguished Fellowship: Accessing Reproductive Justice.